Looking for essential oils for mucus cough? You have found the right page.

 Peppermint essential oil has natural anti-fungal, anti-bacterial, and anti-viral properties.
 While it’s not a potent decongestant like Eucalyptus or Lavender, it does provide some relief as a decongestant.

-This study shows that people that inhale peppermint essential oil don’t report any improvement but they usually feel better.
+This study shows that people who inhaled peppermint essential oil did not report any improvement but overall felt better.

 3. Geranium Essential Oil